How to go about it

 2. Cancel bond and close account

-1. Settle loan
+1. Settle the loan

-1. Settle loan
+1. Settle the loan

-2. Transfer insurance
+2. Transfer your insurance

-2. Transfer insurance
+2. Transfer your insurance

 3. Appoint an attorney